openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func same<T>(target: T): TypedMatcher<T> where T <: Object
 ```

-Function: Filters input values based on referential equality with the provided object.
+Functionality: Filters input values based on reference equality with the provided object.

 Parameters:

 - target: T - The matching object.

-Return Value:
+Return value:

-- [TypedMatcher](#class-typedmatchert)\<T> - A parameter matcher that only allows values referentially equal to the given object.
+- [TypedMatcher](#class-typedmatchert)\<T> - An argument matcher that only permits arguments reference-equal to the given object.

 ### extend Matchers